Vedant2311/Developed-Games/Serumanno/README.md

 This game was built as a part of the course **COP290** at IIT Delhi.
 This game was built for Windows using Unity.
-The details for the game are mentioned in the **game_document.pptx**
+The details for the game are mentioned in the **Game_Document.pptx**